connexcs/docs/getting-started.md

   ![alt text][provider-card-2]

 3. Name the provider card.
-4. Go to properties.
-5. Select the Carrier from the dropdown list.
+4. Select the Carrier from the dropdown list.
-6. Select the desired currency for the provider card.
+5. Select the desired currency for the provider card.
-7. Click Save.
+6. Click Save.

   ![alt text][provider-card-3]

-8. Go to provider rate card.
+7. Go to provider rate card.
-9. Click on Create Draft button.
+8. Click on Create Draft button.

    ![alt text][provider-card-4]

-8. Click on Add Row
+9. Click on Add Row

   ![alt text][provider-card-5]

-9. Complete the Spreadsheet information, Example: Prefix: 441, Name: UK Landline, Cost: 0.006, Billing: 1/1.
+10. Complete the Spreadsheet information, Example: Prefix: 441, Name: UK Landline, Cost: 0.006, Billing: 1/1.
 You can add as many rows as you wish.
-10. Click on Save button to publish the rate card.
+11. Click on Save button to publish the rate card.

 ## Customer Card

 1. Click on Management> Rate Cards